 ACADEMIC APPOINTMENTS

-Assistant Professor of Medieval Literature and Culture, Department of English (Cross-Appointed, Gender and Women’s Studies Program), Birmingham-Southern College, 2018–Present
+Assistant Professor of Medieval Literature and Culture, Department of English (Cross-Appointed, Gender and Women’s Studies Program), Birmingham-Southern College, 2018–2023.

 Fellow and Instructor, Center for Medieval and Renaissance Studies and Department of English, Duke University, 2017–2018